JohnBatmanMySlinky/PBRJ/README.md

 # TODO's
 - parse_obj's FIN::Vector{Any} is gong to kill performance
+- fix old scenes that now broke with parser_obj::FIN
+- check my assertion that no mixed tris and quads holds. please god.
 - decouple mesh from triangle and bilinear patch, that's got to be adding massive overhead.....
 - Fix up old scenes
     - run them and squash bugs